 -1 lcredit Sets the maximum credit for lowercase letters in a password.
 The minimum acceptable password length is decreased by one for each lowercase letter in the password, up to lcredit value.
-Valid values are integers with value of 0 - 999999999.
+Valid values are integers with value of 0 - 9999999999.
 The initial setting is 1.
 See EXAMPLE 2. -M maxdays Sets the maximum number of days that a password is valid.
 This value is assigned to new user accounts when they are created.
 The initial value is 999999.
 Valid values are integers with value of 0 - 9999999999. -m minlen Sets the minimum acceptable password length if no password credits are applied.
-If credits are specified by options -d, -u, -1, and -o, the required password length is reduced when the specified character types are used.
+If credits are specified by options -d, -u, -l, and -o, the required password length is reduced when the specified character types are used.
 Note - Passwords cannot contain fewer than 6 characters regardless of credits.
-Valid values are integers with value of 6 - 99999999.
+Valid values are integers with value of 6 - 999999999.
 See EXAMPLE 2. -n mindays Sets the minimum number of days between password changes.
 An initial value of zero for this field indicates that you can change the password at any time.
 This value is assigned to new user accounts when they are created.
-Valid values are integers with value of 0 - 999999999. -o ocredit Sets the maximum credit for nonalphanumeric characters in a password.
-The minimum acceptable password length is decreased by one for each nonalphanumeric character in the password, up to The initial setting is 1.
-See EXAMPLE 2. -r remember Sets the number of passwords remembered in the password history.
-The maximum valid value is 10.
+Valid values are integers with value of 0 - 9999999999. -0 ocredit Sets the maximum credit for nonalphanumeric characters in a password.
+The minimum acceptable password length is decreased by one for each nonalphanumeric character in the password, up to ocredit value.
+Valid values are integers with value of 0 - 999999999.
+The initial setting is 1.
+See EXAMPLE 2. -r remember Sets the number of passwords remembered in password history.
+Valid values are integers 1 - 10.
 The initial setting is 3.
+A zero value is not supported and will prevent further password modification by the user.